bkingrey/Angulore/README.md

-# TerritoryGame
+# ANGULORE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

-TerritoryGame is a game template for Angular/NGRX users like myself.
+Angulore is a game template for Angular/NGRX users like myself.
 The goal is to be able to create a game in canvas while also getting the benefits of Typescript, NGRX state management, and Redux!

 ## Development server